 Words within a query might be substituted with semantically related words.
 Those relationships might be synonyms, hyponyms, hypernyms, meronyms, or holonyms.
 Synonyms are words that have the same meaning, such as “car” and “automobile.”
 A hyponym is a word that is a specific instance of an original word (or query term), such as the word “scarlet” instead of “red.”
 A hypernym is where you have the more narrow term, such as scarlet, and replace it with the broader related term, such as “red.”
 A meronym is a word that names part of some larger whole, such as “finger” for “hand.”
 A homonym is a word that names a larger whole, rather than the smaller part, such as “hand” for “finger.”

 While this seems evident on its own, the researchers only counted misspellings when the amount of editing those spellings was fairly small.

-The patterns in query reformations that are seen in these classifications might help searchers, site owners, and even search engines to find or to provide better results to searchers.
+The patterns in query reformations that are seen in these classifications might help searchers, site owners, and even search engines find or provide better results to searchers.

-If you find yourself searching for information about FEMA, you might want to try a followup search for [Federal Emergency Management Agency] to see if you can find some results you otherwise might have missed.
+If you find yourself searching for information about FEMA, you might want to try a follow-up search for [Federal Emergency Management Agency] to see if you can find some results you otherwise might have missed.
 Adding words to a query can help better focus a search.
-Removing words from a query can make an orginal search that might be too narrow become broader and possibly more useful.
+Removing words from a query can do an original search that might be too narrow broader, and possibly more useful.

-If you’re a site owner, trying to use words on your site that you think your visitors will expect to see, or may use to search for and find your site, understanding that searchers may rewrite their query terms in the ways described above may give you some ideas while you’re writing or editing the content for your pages.
-For example, if I’m writing about NASA, I’m going to make sure that I include the full name of the agency as well as the acronym.
+If you’re a site owner, trying to use words on your site that you think your visitors will expect to see or may use to search for and find your site, understanding that searchers may rewrite their query terms in the ways described above may give you some ideas while you’re writing or editing the content for your pages.
+For example, if I’m writing about NASA, I’m going to make sure that I include the agency’s full name and the acronym.